-Use IBC Chapter 2 except as modified by APPENDIX B.
+Use IBC Chapter 2 except as modified by APPENDIX B and by UFC 3-301-01.

 [C] CHAPTER 2 - DEFINITIONS [SUPPLEMENT]

 Definitions in IBC Chapter 2 apply to terms used in the model code and are not intended to replace definitions and terms in military and other referenced documents.
 It is essential that the code defined meaning be known to understand the intent and correctly interpret the code.